flamebarke/DiscoHash/README.md

 ### >: To Do:

-- [ ] Parse lat/long from GPS and add to message
+- [X] Parse lat/long from GPS and add to message
-- [ ] Add WiGLE Wifi integration to search by SSID and return lat,long